The number of accessible paths in the hypercube: Introduction and motivation

-Assume that the population is in a regime with a low mutation rate and strong selection; this means that when a new genetic type (mutant) appears in a resident population, it must either fixates (i.e.\@ it invades the whole population and becomes the resident type) if it has better fitness or become extinct (i.e.\@ no one in the population carries this type after some time) if its fitness is lower.
+Assume that the population is in a regime with a low mutation rate and strong selection; this means that when a new genetic type (mutant) appears in a resident population, it must either fixate (i.e., it invades the whole population and becomes the resident type) if it has better fitness or become extinct (i.e., no one in the population carries this type after some time) if its fitness is lower.
 Therefore, in that low mutation and strong selection regime, the only possible evolutionary paths are such that the fitness is always increasing.
 We say that such paths are \emph{open}.
-In biology, paths with increasing fitness values are also referred to as selectively accessible (see \cite{weinreich-watson-chao}, \cite{weinreich-delaney-depristo-hartl}, \cite{franke-kloezer-devisser-krug}).
-The idea that the population moves as a whole along the vertices of the hypercube is also classical and can be found in \cite{kauffmann-levin} or in \cite{klg}: \begin{quote} {\it One can think of the adaptive process as a continuous time, discrete state Markov process, in which the entire population is resident at one state and then jumps with fixed probabilities to each of its 1-step mutant fitter variants.} \end{quote} Somewhere in the $L_0$-dimensional hypercube, there is a type with the highest fitness.
-We call $L$ the distance between that type and the original one; i.e.\@ $L$ is the number of mutated alleles in the fittest type.
+In biology, paths with increasing fitness values are also referred to as selectively accessible (see \cite{weinreich-watson-chao,weinreich-delaney-depristo-hartl,franke-kloezer-devisser-krug}).
+The idea that the population moves as a whole along the vertices of the hypercube is also classical and can be found in \cite{kauffmann-levin} or in \cite{klg}:

+\begin{quote} One can think of the adaptive process as a continuous time, discrete state Markov process, in which the entire population is resident at one state and then jumps with fixed probabilities to each of its 1-step mutant fitter variants. \end{quote}

+Somewhere in the $L_0$-dimensional hypercube, there is a type with the highest fitness.
+We call~$L$ the distance between that type and the original one; that is, $L$ is the number of mutated alleles in the fittest type.
 A natural question is whether there is an open path from the original type to the fittest.
 Such a path has at least $L$ steps but may contain many more.
-Because of the low mutation rate, evolution takes time, and we interest ourselves here only in the \emph{shortest} open paths leading to the fittest type, that is in the paths with exactly $L$ steps, for which mutation never goes back: a site can only change from the original type to the mutant one.
+Because of the low mutation rate, evolution takes time, and we interest ourselves here only in the \emph{shortest} open paths leading to the fittest type, that is in the paths with exactly $L$ steps, for which mutation never goes back: a~site can only change from the original type to the mutant one.